Grinding Out Bottlenecks

-More than 98 percent of the inserts Spartan produces have a top-and-bottom grind, which delivers the flatness, finish and parallelism its customers specify.
+More than 98 percent of the inserts Spartan produces have a top-and-bottom grind.
+All while delivering the flatness, finish, and parallelism its customers specify.
 To accomplish this, Spartan had seven single-sided rotary-table grinders operating 10-hour shifts, 5 days a week.

 “Even with that amount of production,” said Tom Haberski, Spartan’s plant manager, “we kept running into a production bottleneck.”

 According to Haberski, he could expect 900 to 1,000 inserts from each of the rotary table grinders in a 10-hour shift.
-“It was a very labor intensive operation,” continued Haberski, “requiring one operator per machine to achieve that level of production.”
-Setup was also time consuming because the inserts needing to be positioned in a 30″ magnetic chuck with a 2″ ring, as well as positioned in several smaller steel straps to lock the carbide inserts into the 30″ chuck.
+“It was a very labor-intensive operation,” continued Haberski.
+“Requiring one operator per machine to achieve that level of production”.
+Setup was also time-consuming because the inserts needing to be positioned in a 30″ magnetic chuck with a 2″ ring.
+In addition, having to position in several smaller steel straps to lock the carbide inserts into the 30″ chuck”.

-The initial grinding on the single-sided rotary-table grinders was critical to Spartan’s overall production as the machines’ output fed more than 40 grinders used for a secondary operation: finishing the peripheries and edges of the inserts.
-Being single-sided abrasive machines, the inserts had to be ground first on one side then flipped and ground on the opposite side.
+The initial grinding on the single-sided rotary-table grinders was critical to Spartan’s overall production.
+The machines’ output fed more than 40 grinders used for a secondary operation.
+Which was having to finish the peripheries and edges of the inserts.
+Using single-sided abrasive machines, the inserts had to be ground first on one side then flipped and ground on the opposite side.
 This required multiple setups.
 According to Haberski, a batch of inserts often had to be flipped a third time to achieve the appropriate degree of parallelism, further clogging production.

 Haberski and Spartan principal Onorio Catenacci visited a production facility in South Carolina where multiple Stahli machines were in operation.
-They chose a Stahli Model DLM 700 flat-honing machine with simultaneous top-and-bottom finishing to expand Spartan’s production capabilities while delivering both the volume and overall finish quality required to eliminate the bottleneck in that process.
+They chose a Stahli Model DLM 700 flat-honing machine with simultaneous top-and-bottom finishing.
+This expanded Spartan’s production capabilities.
+The Stahli machine delivered both the volume and overall finish quality required to eliminate the bottleneck in that process.

-The Stahli flat-honing, or fine-grinding, process is unlike conventional fixed-abrasive grinding or lapping for sizing workpiece’s.
-Flat lapping, as opposed to flat honing, typically involves a slurry of loose aluminum oxide, silicon carbide or other abrasive grains flowed across a rotating lapping plate.
+The Stahli flat-honing or fine-grinding process is unlike conventional fixed-abrasive grinding or lapping for sizing workpieces.
+Flat lapping as opposed to flat honing, typically involves a slurry.
+For example, loose aluminum oxide, silicon carbide or other abrasive grains flowed across a rotating lapping plate.
 Typically these slurries are mixed in a water or oil-based solution.
-By creating an abrasive “film” between the plates and the workpiece, stock removal from a single side, or both sides simultaneously, can be accomplished without part distortion due to heat or clamping.
+They create an abrasive “film” between the plates and the workpiece.
+Stock removal from a single side, or both sides simultaneously, can be complete without part distortion due to heat or clamping.

-The inserts are held in five carriers made of fiberglass or steel.
+The inserts stay in place by the five carriers made of fiberglass or steel.
 The carriers automatically index into the five positions on the Stahli DLM 700 table.
 The operator can load inserts into the next set of carriers while the machine is cycling.
 At Spartan, the operator can unload the finished inserts from the machine and start processing a new batch within 2 minutes.

-In addition to the Stahli DLM 700, Spartan incorporated a Transor 1µm filter, as the coolant is a low-viscosity honing oil, as well as a chiller that provides plate cooling.
+In addition to the Stahli DLM 700, Spartan incorporated a Transor 1µm filter.
+The coolant is a low-viscosity honing oil, as well as a chiller that provides plate cooling.
 Haberski noted that these two components have improved overall productivity and product finishes.

-The Stahli DLM 700’s simultaneous two-sided grinding, along with fewer setups, gives Spartan significant productivity enhancements with consistent yields.
-Because the flat-honing machine has been so productive, Spartan is bringing in outside contract work to fully utilize the machine’s capacity.
+The Stahli DLM 700’s simultaneous two-sided grinding, along with fewer setups gives Spartan significant productivity enhancements with consistent yields.
+The flat-honing machine has been so productive, Spartan is bringing in outside contract work to fully utilize the machine’s capacity.
 The performance of the machines went above and beyond expectations.